Huangying-Zhan/Depth-VO-Feat/README.md

 python ./tools/evaluation_tools.py --func eval_odom --odom_result_dir ./result/odom_result
 ```

+Our odometry results are released and can be downloaded from [here](https://www.dropbox.com/sh/qsb54kdpsp4i3wd/AAAht6__ssw3LlN168DsEqxca?dl=0).

 ### License
 For academic usage, the code is released under the permissive BSD license.
 For any commercial purpose, please contact the authors.